 Why study English and Hispanic Studies at Queen Mary?

-You will also have the opportunity to benefit from all sorts of interesting activities taking place within the department including visits to museums; theatre trips; and talks by eminent writers, actors and other media luminaries.
+With English at Queen Mary you will benefit by learning from people who are passionately engaged with their subject.
+We also do well in national university rankings.
+Additionally, you will also have the opportunity to benefit from all sorts of interesting activities taking place within the department including visits to museums; theatre trips; and talks by eminent writers, actors and other media luminaries.

 Several members of staff are stars in their own right: Professors Michèle Barrett and Jacqueline Rose are well-known for groundbreaking work on feminist theory, and are frequently heard on radio, along with other members of the department, such as Professor Peggy Reynolds and Professor Jerry Brotton.
 Radio 3’s recent list of “new generation thinkers” – up-and-coming public intellectuals “with a passion for communicating the excitement of modern scholarship” – included Shahidha Bari.